Robert-Zacchigna/robert-zacchigna.github.io/contact.md

 ## Send an Email

 If you would like to get in contact with me directly, you can fill out the form below.

-I am usually pretty good at checking my email, so response wait times should not be too long.
+I'm usually pretty good at checking my email, so response wait times should not be too long.

 ### Contact Form